Ur-Nanshe

 He ascended after Lugalshaengur (lugal-ša-engur), who was the ensi, or high priest of Lagash, and is only known from the macehead inscription of Mesilim.

 Temples

 According to the Perforated Relief of King Ur-Nanshe, temples attributed to Ur-Nanshe include Ningirsu's temple in Girsu, Nanshe's temple in Nina, and Apsubanda.
 He is known to have originally built the Ibgal of Inanna, because of Eanatum's honorary inscriptions left after temple renovation.
 The Ibgal of Inanna is located in modern-day al-Hiba (ancient city of Lagash).
 An oval wall surrounds the main mud brick temple and it is located on the southwest edge of the city.
 This placement within the city is different because temples were usually centrally positioned in ancient Sumer.

 Inscriptions

-Ur-Nanshe has left behind many inscriptions and plates that depict him, his family, and court.
+Ur-Nanshe has left behind many inscriptions and plaques that depict him, his family, and court.

 The Perforated Relief

 The Perforated Relief of King Ur-Nanshe is on display at the Louvre.
 The king is portrayed as a builder of temples and canals, thus a preserver of order perceived to be bestowed upon them by the gods.
 It is a perforated limestone slab that was probably part of a wall as a votive decoration and is inscribed in Sumerian:

 The carved illustration is in two registers, top and bottom, both depicting Ur-Nanshe in different roles as king.
 In the top register he is dressed in a kaunakes (tufted wool skirt), carrying a basket of bricks on his head while surrounded by other Lagash elite, his wife, and seven of his sons (though it is possible female figure is instead the king's daughter).
 Inscriptions on their respective garments identify each person.
 On the bottom register, Ur-Nanshe is at a banquet, which is to celebrate the building of the temple.
 He is seated on a throne wearing the same outfit as the top register surrounded by other court members.
 In both registers Ur-Nanshe is shown using hierarchical proportion in which he is considerably larger than everyone surrounding him.

 A part of the inscriptions, in front of the seated king, reads: “Boats from the (distant) land of Dilmun carried the wood (for him)”.
 This is the oldest known written record of Dilmun and importation of goods into Mesopotamia.